Asimov-Chuang/DeepHalo/6ydQ-3.md

 > Q: This sentence got me a bit confused: “Here, H denotes the number of interaction heads...”

+(Analogous to multi-head attention, in our context this can be interpreted as H different consumer types with different tastes.
+The h-th row of W^1 represents the h-th taste vector.....
+We use matrix W^1 to compact the notation.)

 A: Each row of $W^1$ represents a specific mapping at index h, so W^1 provides H variety of mappings, which are then aggregated by the sum over $Z_h^1$.
 This is indeed training each of the h-th mapping, and the notion $W^1$ provides a clean representation of the H-head linear mapping.

 > Q: Section “4.1 Residual Connection for Large Choice Sets” is quite confusing

 A: Regarding Section 4.1: One of the key computational benefits of the polynomial is exactly as you suggested – a few layers can include a large universe, which prevents the very deep structure (line 234).
 We further discuss the quadratic benefit in Section 4.2 (line 262-264) and provide a logarithmic relation, namely, a linear number of layers can cover exponentially many items.
 To enrich section 4.1, we will particularly refer to the quadratic example in the revised version.

+(refer to other responses)

 > Q: For section 4.2., if I understand well, $e_S$ is a vector of 1s...